-- raw materials, materials and goods all delivery costs, including the purchase price, import customs duties and charges, transportation expenses, non-refundable taxes and other expenses, incurred for rendering the materials and goods ready for usage/sale; - finished products, semi-finished products and work in progress all necessary expenses on production that constitute the production cost, which includes the cost of direct materials and labour and the attributable proportion of production overheads (both variable and fixed), but excluding administrative expenses, exchange rate gains and losses and borrowing costs.
-Fixed production overheads are included in the production cost of manufactured finished products, semi-finished products and work in progress based on the normal operating capacity determined on the grounds of commonly maintained average volume of production confirmed by the production plan.
+- raw materials, materials and goods all delivery costs, including the purchase price, import customs duties and charges, transportation expenses, non-refundable taxes and other expenses, incurred for rendering the materials and goods ready for usage/sale; - finished goods, semi-finished goods and work in progress all necessary expenses on production that constitute the production cost, which includes the cost of direct materials and labour and the attributable proportion of production overheads (both variable and fixed), but excluding administrative expenses, exchange rate gains and losses and borrowing costs.
+Fixed production overheads are included in the production cost of manufactured finished goods semi-finished goods and work in progress based on the normal operating capacity determined on the grounds of commonly maintained average volume of production confirmed by the production plan.
 The base, chosen for their allocation at unit-of-production level, is the standard rate of man-hours of directly engaged staff in the production of the particular unit.

-The Company applies 'standard production cost' for current valuation of finished products, semifinished products and work in progress, and respectively, 'standard purchase cost' for basic raw materials and other production materials.

-At the end of each reporting period the management performs analysis of factors leading to variances on: (a) the supply of raw materials and other production materials - by comparing the actual and standard acquisition costs, and (b) the production of finished products, semi-finished products and work in progress - by comparing the actual and standard production costs.
+The Company applies 'standard production cost' for current valuation of finished goods, semi-finished goods and work in progress, and respectively, 'standard purchase cost' for basic raw materials and other production materials.
+At the end of each reporting period the management performs analysis of factors leading to variances on: (a) the supply of raw materials and other production materials - by comparing the actual and standard acquisition costs, and (b) the production of finished goods, semi-finished goods and work in progress - by comparing the actual and standard production costs.
 Where necessary, the value of inventories, included in the financial statements, is adjusted.
-On the basis of research on the good reporting practices in the pharmaceutical industry, the Company has adopted materiality thresholds regarding: (a) variance on supply of raw materials and other production materials - up to 2%, and (b) variance on production - up to 1%, within which the current value of the existing closing stocks of raw and other materials, finished products and work in progress are not adjusted for the purposes of the financial statements (Note 2.32).
+On the basis of research on the good reporting practices in the pharmaceutical industry, the Company has adopted materiality thresholds regarding: (a) variance on supply of raw materials and other production materials - up to 2%, and (b) variance on production - up to 1%, within which the current value of the existing closing stocks of raw and other materials, finished goods and work in progress are not adjusted for the purposes of the financial statements (Note 2.32).